krajc/cpf_proc/README.md

 calsum version used : /users/p2828/mod/CALSUM_v7.1.0_L190131/calsum.x

 >[!NOTE]
->The file name of the *.lst file must not be entered as an "absolute path" !!!
+>The file name of the *.dat file must not be entered as an "absolute path" !!!

  #####  b) Execute CALSUM